syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Add-Custom-Items.md

 # Custom Views

-SfRating Items control provides support to add custom views.
+The SfRating control provides support for adding custom views to create personalized rating experiences with custom graphics and layouts.

-## Add SfRating Items
+## Add SfRating Control

-Add the SfRating Items control with a required optimal name by using the included namespace.
+Initialize the SfRating control and SfRatingItem with an appropriate namespace reference.
 {% highlight C# %}

 SfRating rating;